 Whether you want to digitally splash paint onto your screen or scratch out the lines and planes of your favs’ faces on paper, you will need a graphics program.
 Scans or photos of traditional art don’t always look as good on screen as they do on paper, but the brightness/darkness levels of a scanned pencil sketch can be digitally adjusted.

 Learn how to adjust layers with this Youtube tutorial:

 Industry standard software packages such as Adobe Photoshop offer older versions for free (download Photoshop CS2 for free here).
 Once you’ve downloaded Photoshop you can get started by completing a couple of Photoshop CS2 tutorials on YouTube, such as this one.
-There are also more modern, relatively inexpensive software packages you might want to try (SAI and Manga Studio).
+There are also more modern, relatively inexpensive software packages you might want to try (SAI and Clip Studio Paint).
 What program an artist uses is a purely personal choice; I use the 11-year-old software package PaintShop Pro 9 by JASC.
+(The newest version for PC users is Corel PaintShop Pro 2018.)
 However, there are countless Photoshop tutorials online explaining just about anything from how to open a file through to how layers and vectors work.
 This makes Photoshop excellent for beginners.
 Have a question?
 You can Google the answer in seconds!